Is There Such A Thing As A Good Death?

 - Spacious rooms with hide-a-bed chairs, TVs and DVD players

 - Rooms may be personalized with patients’ cherished belongings such as quilts, photos, etc.

 - 24 hours a day, 7 days a week visiting hours

 - Meals available at reasonable rates; a variety of restaurants are located nearby

-Coming soon (2017): Alive Hospice Residence Murfreesboro will be a 10-bed facility located in the Medical Gateway within minutes of local hospitals.
-A freestanding facility modeled after the best features of our Nashville Residence, it will include spacious patient rooms, kitchenettes, family gathering areas, children’s play areas, a sanctuary, a library, a beautiful central courtyard, and an expanded grief support center.
+Alive Hospice Residence Murfreesboro is a 10-bed facility located in the Medical Gateway within minutes of local hospitals.
+A freestanding facility modeled after the best features of our Nashville Residence, it includes spacious patient rooms, kitchenettes, family gathering areas, children’s play areas, a sanctuary, library, beautiful central courtyard, and an expanded grief support center.

 Alive Hospice’s Exceptional Service

 Physicians: Our physicians are board-certified (many in hospice and palliative medicine) or deemed board eligible with extensive experience in this medical specialty, setting the standard for exceptional end of life care.
 We offer Middle Tennessee’s only dedicated pediatric and perinatal hospice team.

 Nurse Practitioners: Our nurse practitioners hold certifications ranging from hospice and palliative care to adult nursing and family nursing.